hanifaydinr/Corn_Disease_Detect/README.md

-# Projek Computer Vision
+# Computer Vision Project

-**Judul: Pendekteksi Penyakit Tanaman Daun Jagung**
+**Title: Corn Leaf Disease Detection**
 **Hanif Aydin Rizky - 2155301055**

-## Latar Belakang
+## Background
-Ketahanan pangan adalah prioritas nasional, tetapi sektor pertanian Indonesia menghadapi tantangan besar dari serangan penyakit tanaman yang mengurangi produksi hingga 40%.
-Sistem pengendalian manual tidak efektif karena keterbatasan tenaga ahli dan luasnya area pertanian.
-Kemajuan teknologi digital, dengan penggunaan teknologi, membuka peluang penggunaan artificial intelligence dan computer vision.
-Penggunaan teknologi ini dapat meningkatkan akurasi deteksi penyakit pada tanaman hingga 85% dan mempercepat proses penanganan hingga 75% dan dapat mendukung ketahanan pangan di tengah tantangan perubahan iklim.
+Food security is a national priority, but Indonesia's agricultural sector faces major challenges from plant disease attacks that reduce production by up to 40%.
+Manual control systems are ineffective due to limited experts and large agricultural areas.
+The advancement of digital technology, with the use of technology, opens up opportunities for the use of artificial intelligence and computer vision.
+The use of this technology can increase the accuracy of disease detection in plants by up to 85% and accelerate the treatment process by up to 75% and can support food security amid the challenges of climate change.

-## Tujuan
+## Objective
-- Membantu mengatasi penyakit pada tanaman jagung dengan cara yang lebih baik.
-- Mengembangkan sistem deteksi berbasis citra daun.
-- Mempermudah dan mempercepat proses mengenali penyakit pada tanaman jagung.
+- Help to overcome diseases in corn plants in a better way.
+- Develop a leaf image-based detection system.
+- Simplify and speed up the process of recognizing diseases in corn plants.

-## Dataset yang Digunakan
+## Dataset Used
-- Dataset: “New Plant Diseases Dataset” oleh SAMIR BHATTARA (dari Kaggle).
+- Dataset: “New Plant Diseases Dataset” by SAMIR BHATTARA (from Kaggle).
-- Fokus: dataset untuk daun jagung.
+- Focus: dataset for corn leaves.

-## Proses Implementasi
+## Implementation Process
-1. Ambil gambar daun jagung.
+1. Take an image of a corn leaf.
-2. Gambar diproses oleh model.
+2. The image is processed by the model.
-3. Hasil deteksi ditampilkan, disertai penjelasan jenis penyakit dan saran penanganan.
+3. Detection results are displayed, along with disease type explanation and treatment suggestions.

-## Penutup
+## Closing
-**Thank You!**
+**Thank You!

+Translated with DeepL.com (free version)